-I’ve had about six vet visits during my time as a house sitter.
-I even had to pay for two of the the visits myself and wait for the owners to reimburse me on their return.
+I’ve had about seven vet visits during my time as a house sitter.
+I even had to pay for two of the visits myself and wait for the owners to reimburse me on their return.
 Not all house sitters would be willing or financially able to do that.

 4. How to Prepare Your House for a House Sitter

 It’s common courtesy to make sure your house is clean and tidy before your house sitter arrives, just as your sitter should leave it clean for your return.

 I know for most people this is fairly obvious, but believe me I’ve had some shockers!
 The following house sitter checklist explains how to prepare your house for a house sitter, including what is standard in terms of providing towels/household products etc.